PlutoThinkers/abhi/README.md

 xero
 ====

-Small Automated Acceptance Test for Creating A New Repeating Invoice Function for Xero Web Application
+Small Automated Acceptance Test for Creating A New Repeating Invoice Function using the Xero Web Application

 Minimum requirements:
 - Eclipse or similar IDE